The ultimate guide to legal operations in 2025

 • Seeking ways to align with the functions that have the most direct impact on the legal function, such as IT and finance

-• Implementing a contract playbook and contract management software that empowers teams to collaborate on contracts effectively
+• Implementing a contract playbook and contract management software that empowers teams to collaborate on contracts effectively, or self-serve altogether

-• Finding ways to improve the communication between functions, as well as raising awareness of different individuals and tasks involved in other functions
+• Finding ways to improve the communication between functions, as well as raising awareness of different individuals and tasks involved in other function through education

 Typical responsibilities for technology and process support teams include: